Detail from the Moylough Belt Shrine

 Construction and Influences

 The style of the buckle is copied from Anglo-Saxon models of the Insular style, prevalent in England during the eighth century.
 The interlocking T and L-shaped elements of alternating yellow and red enamel, combined with plates of millefiori glass, sit alongside German-style stamped silver foils and spherical studs with inset silver grilles.
-Despite these English and Contintental influences, the patternwork of the Moylough Belt Shrine derives from La Tene interlace designs of late Iron Age Celtic Culture.
+Despite such English and Contintental influences, the patternwork of the Moylough Belt Shrine derives from La Tene interlace designs of late Iron Age Celtic Culture.
 The La Tene idiom (c.450-50 BCE) superceded the earlier Hallstatt culture of the Upper Danube (c.800-450 BCE), which was the first significant style of Celtic art.

 At present, the artifact is on display at the National Museum of Country Life, in County Mayo, before returning to the National Museum of Ireland in June 2009.